In the long run-up to Anatomy of a Scandal being published, nothing has made me more excited than the creation of a video to promote the book.

 And then Kate:

 The videos mirror the two main points of view in the novel, although we also see events from the point of view of James (who doesn't merit his own video), Ali and Holly.
 I think they capture the claustrophobic, introspective nature of these women's points of view, while the camera's gaze moving across and up the House of Commons, highlights how these personal dilemmas have wider moral and political implications.
-As the text indicates, and current allegations in Hollywood, Westminster and beyond are revealing, some secrets go all the way to the top.
+As current allegations in Hollywood, Westminster and beyond are revealing, some secrets go all the way to the top.